What happens when you fail at everything?

 They say that if you don't fail the first time around, your goals might be too boring.
 I say that failure sucks.

-Here’s the thing: The trick to being even remotely successful at anything is to stay motivated when you feel like a complete failure.
+Another trick to being even remotely successful at anything is to stay motivated when you feel like a complete failure.

 “Failure should be our teacher, not our undertaker.
 Failure is delay, not defeat.
 It is a temporary detour, not a dead end.
 Failure is something we can avoid only by saying nothing, doing nothing, and being nothing.” – Denis Waitley